poppy-project/poppy-docs/en/getting-started/README.md

 ##### [Poppyrate](http://www.poppyrate.com/)

-It a robot based on Poppy Humnaoid.
+It a robot based on Poppy Humanoid.
 It aims at developing a more affordable version thanks to its smaller size and the use of cheaper motors.
 The size reduction also makes it easier to print the parts on a standard 3D-printer.
-Goals also involved making it as mobile and customisable as possible while maintaining compability with Poppy software.
+Goals also involved making it as mobile and customizable as possible while maintaining compatibility with Poppy software.

-Poppyrate will be sold as a kit (with and without the 3D parts) It has been designed by the socity ZeCloud.
+Poppyrate will be sold as a kit (with and without the 3D parts) It has been designed by the society ZeCloud.

 ![Poppyrate](../img/poppyrate.jpg)